 Dark and obscure, characterized by clean lines, witchy hats, and dark makeup.
 Look for long dresses, shirts with occult prints, skater skirts, and crop tops.
 Accessorize with pentagram harnesses, occult jewelry, thigh-high socks, and garters with crosses.
 Also common are skeleton prints, inverted crosses, pentagrams, aliens, planets, tarot cards, crystal balls, and Ouija board inspired fashion.
 Wear them with some chunky heels, creepers, or lita shoes.

 Yuccie stands for "young creative individuals" and is a combination of hipsters and yuppies.
 Try to imagine creative and intellectual as hipsters but ambitious as yuppies.
 They wear stylishly understated clothes that only intellectual individuals understand.

 If you want to dress like the new hipster – the yuccie, wear a lot of olive green, blacks, and greys, Find expensive hoodies, lots of denim (bonus points if it includes vintage patches and buttons), and parkas.
 For your feet, minimalist sneakers, Birkenstocks, or oxfords.
 Yuccies love locally-owned and handmade accessories.
 Consider leather bucket bags and colorful socks to show discretely how creative but professional you are.
-And of course, men have to sport a moustache.
+And of course, men have to sport a mustache.

 What do you think of these alternative “trends” or fads?
 Silly or worth considering?
 Where music was the great influence on fashion; the internet, and social media have taken over.
 Maybe fashion has lost its rebellion, just like modern music Wearing a certain trend no longer signifies being a fan of a particular genre.
 Are the subcultures really dead and all that’s left is posting on social media?
 Or will the spirit of Rock’n’Roll live on, in one way or another?